Dance

 DAN 399 Senior Seminar (4 Credits)

 Senior seminar is a capstone course that integrates dance studies through an individual research or creative project and to articulate critical analysis and feedback for peers.
 Required for senior dance majors.
+Open by permission to seniors with other majors who have a serious interest in dance.
+Restrictions: Seniors only; Dance majors only.
 Enrollment limited to 12.
-Senior Dance majors only.
-Open by permission to other seniors with a serious interest in dance.
 Instructor permission required. {A}

 Spring